You are currently browsing the No Puffin Perspective™ weblog archives for September, 2008.

 Paul Newman was one of the good guys.
 My c.1974 race at Bryar (now New Hampshire Motor Speedway) was red flagged and the entire pack was diverted to sit in the pit lane.
 The pack inched forward but pit lane was pretty flat where I sat and I couldn’t get the Camaro to roll without starting the engine.
 Race cars don’t have fans and don’t idle well so no one wants to start one without reason.
 He was walking through the pits at the time.
 He grabbed a couple of other guys to push me along.
 It’s what everybody did.

 “Can you send me that picture of you guys at Pocono?”
-Lido asked me.
+Rufus asked me.

-Lido would like that photo because I was driving his car while he babysat millwrights rebuilding a chemical plant in Houston in 1976.
+Rufus would like that photo because I was driving his car while he babysat millwrights rebuilding a chemical plant in Houston in 1976.
 I’m not sure anyone took any pictures although perhaps my dad did.
 He took a lot of photos over the years.
 I’ll send it if I can find it.
-I don’t think the car would have been in the background, though.
+His car wasn’t in the background, though.

 My whole family had come to the race.
 PLN was also there, driving.
 He won that race as well as an SCCA national D-production title that year.
 I introduced him to Anne and to my mom in the paddock.
 He stood and talked to these drooling women for quite a while, easily.
 That was my parents’ 30th wedding anniversary which put my dad in that “how do I top this” kind of spot.